teisdbr/winlibrs-docs-test/index.md

 ## Recent Changes
 ___

+#### 2020-06-01
+* Updated Requirements 2 and 3 for Data Element 16 based on revised NIBRS Requirements.

 #### 2020-04-27
 * Fixed missing validations for the following LRS Codes (All of them are 35A NIBRS):
   * 32:681